 Why Identifying Trauma In Children Is Important

-Helping you child recover emotionally after a car accident is of the utmost importantance.
+Helping your child recover emotionally after a car accident is of the utmost importance.
 Research indicates that children who have suffered a traumatic event before they turn 11 are as much as three times more likely to develop psychological symptoms than children who experience their first trauma as a teenager or adult.

 The good news for parents and caregivers is that children are far more able to cope in healthy ways with traumatic events if they receive appropriate guidance and support from trusted caregivers and adults in the immediate aftermath of a traumatic event.

 So, following a car accident, it becomes even more important for caregivers to watch for signs of trauma and step in immediately if a child needs guidance and support.
 Parents and caregivers should never force a child to talk about a car accident This can actually make trauma worse, or even traumatize a child who wasn’t experiencing problems in the first place.
 Although it’s important for adults to monitor children closely for signs of physical and emotional trauma so that they can offer loving sensitive, consistent and appropriate support as soon as they see a child is suffering, an adult should never force a child to talk about their feelings if they aren’t ready.

 - Lots of whining, sudden bouts of tears, crying